LinkedSoftwareDependencies/Article-Reproducability/content/introduction.md

 we focus on the description of _software configurations_ and _software modules_,
 such that an evaluated software setup can be referred to unambiguously by an IRI.
-We further facilitate the reproduction of experiments through a mechanism that automatically _instantiates_ the software configuration based on its Linked Data description.

 This article is structured as follows.
 In [](#related-work), we discuss related work.